TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Implementing the bomb
+	- Global solvable
+		- Priority queue with scheduled explosions
+		- Universal solve that is used by all solvers, standard or others
+	- Bomb should have a backpack category and be too heavy to be put into backpack

 - Mode vars gui
 	- Can set the current one, resetting the cosmos